2016 News You Can Use

 Registered Herbicides for Canola in New Mexico

 Registered Herbicides for Canola in New Mexico - Canola provides opportunities to diversify farm incomes and improve profitability, while extending rotational benefits to subsequent winter wheat.
 However, the economic and agroecological benefits of canola are realized only if weeds are sufficiently controlled.
 Approaches for managing weeds in canola are largely influenced by the variety of canola grown.
 Herbicide tolerant varieties permit broadcast applications of broad-spectrum herbicides, whereas canola varieties that have not been modified to tolerate to specific herbicides (i.e., "conventional canola") require selective herbicides.
-Christopher Landau (MS student, Department of Entomology Plant Pathology and Weed Science) has prepared a table of herbicides registered for use on canola in New Mexico.
+Christopher Landau (MS student, Department of Entomology Plant Pathology and Weed Science) has prepared a table of Registered Herbicides For Canola in NM.
 As part of multi-tactic program that also uses mechanical and / or cultural tactics to suppress weeds, herbicides can reduce the negative consequences of weeds in canola.
 For more information, please contact: Christopher Landau, Brian Schutte or Sangu Angadi